How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 | Dos | Don’ts |

-| Canada PRs get most of the social benefits to which Canadian citizens are entitled.
-These include healthcare coverage. | Canada PRs can’t vote or run for any political office. |
+| Canada PRs get most of the social benefits to which Canadian citizens are entitled, including healthcare coverage. | Canada PRs can’t vote or run for any political office. |

 | Canada PRs can live, study, or work anywhere in Canada. | Canada PRs can’t hold specific government jobs requiring high-level security clearance. |